-This message means that the package is at a local distribution facility that is usually the last stop before the package is delivered directly to you.
+This message means that the package is at a local distribution facility which is usually the last stop before the package is delivered directly to you.

-So if you want to learn all about the meaning of when Amazon says your package arrived at a carrier facility, then this article is for you.
+So if you want to learn all about the meaning of Amazon’s message “package arrived at a carrier facility”, then this article is for you.

 What Is a Carrier Facility?

 In theory, a carrier facility is the last stop on the trip before a package is delivered directly to you.

 Basically, every town has a carrier facility, such as a post office (although different delivery companies have their own facilities that are comparable).

 This is where the person who carries your individual package to your house picks up that package.